metaborg/spoofax-pie/docs/guide/eclipse_lwb/troubleshooting.md

 ### Checking for deadlocks (and making a thread dump)

 If Eclipse seems to be stuck, hanging, or not making any progress, check for deadlocks by making a thread dump.

+First, we need to figure out the process ID of the JVM that is running eclipse.
+Run the `jps` command in a terminal.
 It will print something like:

 ```